chili-epfl/easy-performance-analyzer/samples/README.md

 Here are the current samples:

   - **real-time**: Demonstrates the basic usage of easy-profiler
+  - **offline**: Demonstrates the basic offline usage of easy-profiler
   - **compiler-optimization**: Demonstrates the effects of compiler optimization on code speed
   - **multithreaded**: Demonstrates the usage with multiple threads running the same profiling blocks